ayush-garg341/mysql-basics-with-python/mysql_poc/isolation_levels/isolation_levels.md

 G0: Write Cycles (dirty writes)
 G1a: Aborted Reads (dirty reads, cascaded aborts) Remember:-  A transaction can typically see its own changes before it commits.
 In most relational database systems, the changes made within a transaction are immediately visible to that transaction itself, even before the transaction is committed.
+- By default transaction set is repeatable read in this mysql.
+- Insert that we are performing in main block are also in repeatable read isolation level.
+So we need to commit those inserts before being visible to other transactions (read committed).
+But read uncommitted transaction can see uncommitted changes.
 - Read Uncommitted
     - A transaction can see changes to data made by other transactions that are not committed yet.
     - With this isolation level, there is always chance of getting a “Dirty-Read”.